Encode-Club-Solidity-Bootcamp-Team-6/project-2/README.md

   - Replace placeholders with the contract's address and the chosen proposal index.

 ## Delegate Vote
 - Execute script DelegateVote.ts with the Private Key in .env, that holds voting rights.
-In the CLI specifiy the address that you want to delegate to: `npx ts-node --files ./scripts/DelegateVote.ts <contractAddress> <Address you want to delegate to>`.
+In the CLI specifiy the address that you want to delegate to.
+This address needs to hold voting rights granted by chairman (be eligible to get your voting power): `npx ts-node --files ./scripts/DelegateVote.ts <contractAddress> <Address you want to delegate to>`.

  ## Get winning proposal
 - install web3 package: `npm install web3`